 - The hirer, and his/her party, must not smoke and vaping or to permit visitors and his/her party to smoke tobacco, vaping or any other substance in the property, or out of the windows or using the crockery as an ashtray.

-- No smoking in stairwells or any other common parts.
+- No smoking in the property, in stairwells or any other common parts.